RJ-23YP/DR_CVaR_MPC_Safety_Filter_Motion_Planning/README.md

-# Distributionally Robust Conditional Value at Risk Metric for Collission Avoidance in Motion Planning using Model Predictive Control
+# Distributionally Robust Conditional Value at Risk-based Safety Filtering for Motion Planning in Uncertain Environments

 This repository has been forked from the original implementation of the ICRA 2024 research paper titled "Distributionally Robust CVaR-Based Safety Filtering for Motion Planning in Uncertain Environments."
 The goal is to create a custom implementation and compare it's results against the official implementation.